Common Career Mistakes and How to Avoid Them

 Stagnation

-- Transferable Skill Set Development: Spending time to develop capabilities required by other connected fields.
+- Transferable Skill Set Development: Investing time to develop capabilities required by fields that are connected.

 Negativity